KyoriPowered/adventure-docs/source/minimessage/api.rst

 All tag resolution goes through tag resolvers.
 There is one global tag resolver, which describes the tags available through a `MiniMessage` instance, plus parse-specific resolvers which can provide additional input-specific tags.

 Tag resolvers are the binding between a name and arguments, and the logic to produce a ``Component`` contained in a ``Tag`` instance.
 They are composable so a ``TagResolver`` can produce any number of actual ``Tag`` instances.
-The tag name passed to resolvers will always be lower-cased, to ensure case-insensitve searches.
+The tag name passed to resolvers will always be lower-cased, to ensure case-insensitive searches.

 Tag names are only allowed to contain the characters a-z, 0-9, ``_``, and ``-``.
 They can also optionally start with any of the following characters: ``!?#``.